cybergarage/go-sqltest/README.md

 ![](doc/img/framework.png)

-The scenario testing framework will be used in SQL-compatible database projects such as [go-mysql](https://github.com/cybergarage/go-mysql).
+The scenario testing framework will be used in my SQL-compatible database projects such as [go-mysql](https://github.com/cybergarage/go-mysql).

 ## Client